contrib/contrib/README.md

 In all of these cases **the commenter helped solve the issue**, so it wasn't a lack of ability or willingness to help that was the blocker, it was the process and time committment that's required.

-The solution is easy, we just get everyone to agree to use the same programming language/version-control/branching-model/task-runner/testing-framework/style-guide/bug-tracker.
+The solution is easy, we just get everyone to agree to use the same programming language/version-control/branching-model/task-runner/testing-framework/style-guide/bug-tracker combination.
 No problem.
 But for the time before that happens we need another solution, and I think possibly maybe it could be **contrib**! \</confidence>

 Here's a glimpse of the magical (command-line) world I want to live in: